-- 1. Transesophageal endoscopic gastroplasty (gastroplication, transoral incisionless fundoplication) can be performed as an outpatient procedure.
-During this procedure, the fundus of the stomach is folded and then held in place with staples or fasteners that are deployed by the device.
-The endoscopic procedure is designed to recreate a valve and barrier to reflux. - 2.
-Radiofrequency energy has been used to produce submucosal thermal lesions at the gastroesophageal junction (this technique has also been referred to as the Stretta procedure).
+- 2. Radiofrequency energy has been used to produce submucosal thermal lesions at the gastroesophageal junction (this technique has also been referred to as the Stretta procedure).
 Specifically, radiofrequency energy is applied through 4 electrodes inserted into the esophageal wall at multiple sites both above and below the squamocolumnar junction.
-The mechanism of action of the thermal lesions is not precisely known but may be related to the ablation of the nerve pathways responsible for sphincter relaxation or may be related to the ablation of the nerve pathways responsible for sphincter relaxation or may induce a tissue-tightening effect related to heat-induced collagen contraction and fibrosis. - 3.
+The mechanism of action of the thermal lesions is not precisely known but may be related to the ablation of the nerve pathways responsible for sphincter relaxation or may induce a tissue-tightening effect related to heat-induced collagen contraction and fibrosis. - 3.
 Submucosal injection or implantation of a prosthetic or bulking agent to enhance the volume of the lower esophageal sphincter has also been investigated.
 One bulking agent, pyrolytic carbon-coated zirconium oxide spheres (Durasphere), has been evaluated.
-The Gatekeeper[TM] Reflux Repair System (Medtronic) used a soft, pliable, expandable prosthesis made of a polyacrylonitrile-based hydrogel.
+The GatekeeperTM[TM] Reflux Repair System (Medtronic) used a soft, pliable, expandable prosthesis made of a polyacrylonitrile-based hydrogel.
 The prosthesis was implanted into the esophageal submucosa, and with time, the prosthesis absorbed water and expanded, creating bulk in the region of implantation.
 However, the only identified RCT was terminated early due to lack of efficacy and it was voluntarily withdrawn by the manufacturer.
 Endoscopic submucosal implantation of polymethylmethacrylate beads into the lower esophageal folds has also been investigated.